codecamp-official-thailand/LeetCode-Problem/README.md

 // ex.2
 jest LC9_isPalindrome --watch
 ```
-3.read your result in terminal
+3.read your result in terminal.
 4.you can edit and save your solution (jest will always run test every time you saved)
 5.press q for exit wathing mode